 It’s great to be a tester!
 You can help the designer and of course, gain some practice on a technique that you might not be familiar with.
 But take into account how much time you have to accomplish it.
 I didn’t and I hate the fact that I let one of my favorite designers down, even if she was the best about it!

-I misjudge the time I would have available to crochet and I highly misjudge the time I needed to make it.
-Doing single crochets is easy, but it progresses slowly and I did not take that into account.
+I misjudged the time I would have available to crochet and I highly misjudged the time I needed to make it.
+Doing single crochet is easy, but it progresses slowly and I did not take that into account.

 So, if there is anything that I take away from this… don’t rush into being a tester!
 Your work counts so chose your projects wisely! 😉